-28.04 An employee may request sick leave pay to cover periods of actual time lost from work owing to sickness or accident.
-The employer shall advise an employee the amount of sick leave available if requested.
+28.04 An employee may request sick leave pay to cover periods of actual time lost from work owing to sickness or non-work related accident.
+The Employer shall advise an employee the amount of sick leave available if requested.
+Should WorkSafeBC reject a claim of workplace injury the employee will be entitled to access accrued sick leave at the time of reporting.